-Set 4 is currently on the PBE and its become exceedingly clear which champions are the strongest.
+Set 4 has been out for a while and its become exceedingly clear which champions are the strongest.
 This isn’t just in terms of stats being overturned, but how the various traits and items interact with the champion and their abilities.

 This new set is seeing the most varied amount of viable build compositions in Teamfight Tactics history.
 Not a single class or origin is unusable.
 So it can be difficult to find out which champions you should look for.
 Identifying the right carry for your comp is also important.

 I’ll be detailing the 10 best champions in Teamfight Tactics Set 4.